SkPhilipp/SandJS/README.md

 # SandJS

-JavaScript Sandboxing &amp; "Blackboxing".
+JavaScript Sandboxing.

 SandJS allows communication between two windows, an iframe host and a child iframe.
-This allows for two very powerful concepts, Sandboxing evaluations and Blackboxing information.
+This allows for safe Sandboxing of JavaScript.

 ## Sandboxing